-It’s a damn good thing I got started the day before her party, because making this cake caused me to go from coffee to chardonnay real freakin’ early.
+Well, it’s a good thing I got started the day before her party, because making this cake caused me to go from coffee to chardonnay pretty early that evening.
+The level of complete and total infuriation working with fondant caused me to feel was unreal and off the charts.

 Let’s Make Sour Cream Doughnuts